 Today, we're in a state of compromise with augmented and virtual reality devices.
 None of the existing systems give users a complete, boundless and immersive experience.
 Most of the systems lack a natural, wide field of view (FOV), have limited display resolution, low brightness, a short battery life and lacking 3D sensing capabilities.
 It will be another three to five years before we will experience true, unconstrained AR/VR applications.

 Given the volatility of the AR/VR market thus far, some companies may be waiting to act.
 To successfully conquer the challenges involved with building out augmented and virtual reality technologies while keeping up with market expectations and time-to-market, companies may want to consider partnering with experienced vendors who can provide end-to-end product development with comprehensive engineering capabilities.
-Eighty-nine percent of companies already expect vendors to help meet AR/VR requirements—from developing plans to full manufacturing capabilities.
+Almost 90% of companies already expect vendors to help meet AR/VR requirements—from developing plans to full manufacturing capabilities.
 By leveraging outside AR/VR talent and technology, companies can focus on their core strengths while also delivering an out-of-this-world, immersive experience.

 Augmented and Virtual Reality Trends Report